4bytedev/4byte/.github/ISSUE_TEMPLATE/bug_report.md

 about: Report a bug in the project
 title: "[BUG] "
 labels: bug
-assignees: ""
+assignees: "omerfdmrl"
 ---

-Issue tracker is **ONLY** used for reporting bugs.
-New features should be discussed on our website.
-Please use [4Byte](https://4byte.dev) for supporting issues.
+Please use this template for reporting bugs.
 ## Environment

 - Browser: [e.g. Chrome, Firefox, Safari]